JulianGendreau/JulianGendreau/README.md

 Additionally, check out our book "The Future of Technology in Medicine" is available at World Scientific Publisher using the following link: https://www.worldscientific.com/worldscibooks/10.1142/13354#t=aboutBook

-Please see our iPhone applications with crowdsourced machine learning calculators in medicine: https://www.med-dx.org, https://apps.apple.com/in/app/meddx/id1667845883

 Contact:
 juliangendreau@gmail.com, gendreauj@ohsu.edu